centria/console/docs/part1.md

 Next we'll find out what happens, if GitHub contains some information not found in the local version, and vice versa.

-Let's change the first row of **lapio_w2.txt** via GitHub.
+Let's change the first row of **tools.txt** via GitHub.
 This will create a new commit to the remote version.
 Then let's add a new line at the end of the same file in the local version, **but without creating a new commit of the new change**.

 Now if we try to fetch the latest changes with the command **git pull** we'll get: